 At the very least, go so you can make your own mind up as to whether it’s a great cultural experience or a horrific, tacky tourist attraction.

 Don’t Forget Travel Insurance

-For your trip to Mexico make sure you have a good quality travel insurance in place.
 Our go travel insurance provider is World Nomads.
 They have a no bullshit approach to travel insurance policies & are perfect for adventurous travellers like us.
-Get a quote here:
+Get a free, quick quote here:

 Pin Me For Later…